Delete Folder

 Let’s build and execute the “ftpDeleteFolderDef” example.

-• Create a new definition called “ftpDeleteFolderDef”
+• Create a new definition called “ftpDeleteFolderDef” and open the definition in designer mode.

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields individually, as shown in the images below.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-• Save the process definition, create a new process instance, and execute.
+• Save the process definition, create a new instance, and execute.
 Render the process instance.
-Click on the process step to view the properties.
+Click the process step to view the properties.
 The step should delete the folder from the FTP server.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.